Bachelor of Arts in Economics

 The honors program offers an opportunity for independent research, creativity, and achievement.
 It is designed to encourage a more intensive study of economics than is required for the normal major, with course and research work of exceptional quality.
 Honors students may participate in an Honors Research Symposium during Spring Quarter, with those nominated for prizes making oral presentations.
 The honors program requires:

-- Achieving a grade point average (GPA) of at least 3.5 for the 80 units required of the Economics major.
+- Achieving a grade point average (GPA) of at least 3.5 for the required courses of the Economics major (excluding ECON 139D and 199D).
 See details in the Information Book for Economics Majors.

 - Complete ECON 102B and at least two lecture courses most relevant for the proposed topic of the honors thesis by the end of the junior year.
 (These can be included in the basic 80 units.)

 - Candidates must write an honors thesis in their senior year for at least one unit and up to 10 units of credit (ECON 199D).
 The thesis must be of very high quality and written under the direction of a member of the department or its affiliated faculty.
 Units of 199D do not count toward the course work requirements for the basic economics major, or in the computation of the GPA requirement for honors.
-Students who take ECON 199D for 10 units may apply 5 of those units to meet the Writing in the Major (WIM) requirement.
-Such students complete the major with at least 85 units overall.
+Students may apply 5 units of 199D to the Writing in the Major requirement (WIM).
+The WIM requirement (ECON 101 or 199D) must be completed in order for the degree to be conferred.

 Juniors interested in the honors program should attend an informational meeting scheduled by the honors program director during the first week of each quarter.
 At this meeting, students receive information on organizing an honors project and are given details on honors programs.
 Prospective candidates for the honors program should submit an application to the director no later than the end of the first month of the third quarter before graduation (typically Autumn Quarter of the senior year).
 Also required, later in the same quarter, is a three-page thesis proposal that must be approved by the thesis adviser.